Photos: Women's World Cup soccer champions parade through Canyon of Heroes

 Beyond their historic wins on the soccer field, the U.S. women's team has also grabbed the spotlight for its fight for gender equality.

-Rose Lavelle, center, dances with teammates on a float ahead of the ticker-tape parade.

-The team celebrates with fans atop a float as they ride through the Canyon of Heroes.
+Megan Rapinoe waves to fans on a float traveling up the Canyon of Heroes.